mlrun/mlrun/docs/quick-start.md

 <a id="pipelines"></a>
 ## Pipelines

+You can also [**install Kubeflow Pipelines**](https://www.kubeflow.org/docs/started/getting-started/) and use MLRun to create a workflow that runs the functions defined here.

-If you have [**Kubeflow Pipelines**](https://github.com/kubeflow/pipelines) installed, you can create a workflow that runs the above functions.
-To do that, copy the following code to **workflow.py** in your project directory (we previously set the project directory as the `conf` folder under the current directory):
+Once you have Kubeflow installed, copy the following code to **workflow.py** in your project directory (we previously set the project directory as the `conf` folder under the current directory):

 ```python